User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 Finding The Right Acquisition Channels

-As a rule of thumb, use the channels where your customers hang out, not the ones you are comfortable with.
+As a rule of thumb, use the channels where your customers hang out, not the ones you are comfortable with - and it might not be the channels you expect!
+If you are ready to meet your users where they are then you may have to learn a new social network, or platform.

 The effectiveness of your user acquisition channels is measured by its CLV:CAC ratio.
 Studies show that email marketing and organic search engine optimization present the highest marketing return-on-investment―respectively 12:1 and 7:1 on a 3 year average―but it depends on your audience, your mailing list, domain, and your business.